Haruki Murakami: Personal life

 After receiving the Gunzo Award for his 1979 literary work Hear the Wind Sing, Murakami did not aspire to meet other writers.
 Aside from Sarah Lawrence's Mary Morris, whom he briefly mentions in his memoir What I Talk About When I Talk About Running alongside Joyce Carol Oates and Toni Morrison, Murakami was never a part of a community of writers, his reason being that he was a loner and was never fond of groups, schools, and literary circles.

 When working on a book, Murakami states that he relies on his wife, who is always his first reader.
 While he never acquainted himself with many writers, among contemporary writers he enjoys the work of Kazuo Ishiguro, Cormac McCarthy, Lee Child and Dag Solstad.
 While he does not read much contemporary Japanese literature, Murakami enjoys the works of Ryū Murakami and Banana Yoshimoto.

 Murakami enjoys baseball and describes himself as a fan of the Tokyo Yakult Swallows.
 In his 2015 essay for Literary Hub "The Moment I Became a Novelist", Murakami describes how attending a Swallow's game in Jingu Stadium in 1978 led to a personal epiphany in which he decided to write his first novel.

 Haruki Murakami is a fan of crime novels.
-During his high school days while living in Kōbe, he would buy paperbacks from second hand book stores and learned to read English.
+During his high school days while living in Kōbe, he would buy paperbacks from second-hand bookstores and learned to read English.
 The first book that he read in English was The Name is Archer, written by Ross Macdonald in 1955.
 Other writers he was interested in included Leo Tolstoy and Fyodor Dostoyevsky.

 Murakami also has a passion for listening to music, especially classical and jazz.
+"He credits his love of music ... for shaping his writing even more than the books he's read".
 When he was around 15, he began to develop an interest in jazz after attending an Art Blakey and the Jazz Messengers concert in Kobe.
 He later opened the Peter Cat, a coffeehouse and jazz bar.
 Murakami has said that music, like writing, is a mental journey.
 At one time he aspired to be a musician, but because he could not play instruments well he decided to become a writer instead.

 In an interview with The Guardian, Murakami stated his belief that his surreal books appeal to people especially in times of turmoil and political chaos.
 He stated that "I was so popular in the 1990s in Russia, at the time they were changing from the Soviet Union – there was big confusion, and people in confusion like my books" and "In Germany, when the Berlin Wall fell down, there was confusion – and people liked my books."